IntroducinG Elevations Laos

 These inaugural seminar and workshop were very successful with over 100 students attending the seminar at NIFA and over 30 students attending the workshop at Panhug Organic Farm.

-The students visited various gallery and exhibitions, art spaces and Chiang Mai University.
-One practical workshop was hosted for students by Thai artist and teacher Jedsada Tangtrakulwong.
-The trip ended with a reflection workshop and feedback on their learnings.
+Both field trips comprised visits to various gallery and exhibitions, art spaces and Chiang Mai University and a workshop.
+The students ended the field trips with a reflection workshop and feedback on their learnings.

 Nov 2023 field research trip for the artist residency